-Il Vicoletto is small and can be found halfway down Crowe Street in Dublin’s Temple Bar.
-This small but very atmospheric restaurant has always been a proponent of ‘proper’ Italian food and the menu is a testament to this.
+Il Vicoletto Italian restaurant can be found halfway down Crowe Street in Dublin’s Temple Bar.
+This unassuming but very atmospheric restaurant has always been a proponent of ‘proper’ Italian food and the menu is a testament to this.

 “Occasionally, over the years, I've come across Italian restaurants that are authentic.
 These are restaurants where the ingredients are correct and where recipes are genuine and unadulterated….our starters were very much at the top end of Italian cuisine.
 The first dish was the rotolo, which you can think of as a Swiss roll made of pasta.
-This rotolo is Manuel’s great-grandmother's recipe, and rolled into the thin sheets of pasta are ricotta, sausage meat, mozzarella, spinach and herbs.
+This rotolo is chefs great-grandmother's recipe, and rolled into the thin sheets of pasta are ricotta, sausage meat, mozzarella, spinach and herbs.
 It's then sliced, and the slice is served with a creamy tomato sauce finished with brandy.
 It was, without a doubt, probably the best pasta dish I've ever eaten.”

 Fast forward to today and standards have remained as high, and on the wine side improved since Christian has collected and curated perhaps the best collection of Italian wines available in Ireland today.
 Sourced from small producers by meticulous exploration, there are wines here to delight.

 Gloomy January is the perfect month to search for delight, and the truffle hunters of Northern Italy are the ones to provide it.
 This is how I ended up with a duo of hand made ravioli, one stuffed with Italian sausage, ricotta cheese, mozzarella in a brandy butter sauce, the other coloured red like a tomato and stuffed with buffalo ricotta and basil, with garlic and a parmesan cream sauce.